JfzzbllS/cheeze42s_KHCOMrandomizer/README.md

 It was originally removed from his Github account, but has been reuploaded with permission from the Author, here.

-I won't be making any changes to the original file, as I want the original copy to stay in tact.
+I won't be making many changes to the original file, as I want the original copy to stay in tact, but I'll improve what I can.

 It was as close to being unedited as I remember, and is functional, however it appears to be in a WIP state at the time I downloaded it.